 Key Takeaways

-- High-quality PDF data extraction is vital for RAG LLMs to prevent hallucinations and ensure factual accuracy, often improving performance by 20-30%.
+- High-quality PDF data extraction is vital for RAG LLMs to prevent hallucinations and ensure factual accuracy.

 - Complex PDFs with varied layouts, embedded tables, and images require advanced parsing techniques beyond simple text extraction.